 This is the first stage in a two-stage competition endorsed by the Australian Institute of Architects.
 Greater Shepparton City Council seeks a wide range of responses to the EOI.

-The Jury will select a shortlist (maximum of five) from the EOI and shortlisted teams will be invited to develop a concept design for SAM in stage 2.
+The Jury selected a shortlist from the EOI.
+Shortlisted teams were invited to develop a concept design for SAM in Stage 2.

 B.Arch – Univ of Houston (1978); M.Arch – Cranbrook Academy of Art (1983); Fellow of Australian Institute of Architects; Member Royal Institute of British Architects; Registered Architect – Victoria and UK

 Professor Donald Bates is the Chair of Architectural Design at University of Melbourne.
 He is also a Founder and Director of the international architectural practice, LAB Architecture Studio.